-Many of us in the US are functioning constantly with a feeling of overwhelm.
-I witness it in clients in my practice.
+Many people in the US are functioning constantly with a feeling of overwhelm.
+I witness it regularly in my clients.
 I observe it in faces at the grocery store.
 I hear it in conversations with my friends.
 I feel it, myself.
-Nightly news and social media tells us in so many ways that the world is “going to hell in a hand basket.”
+Nightly news and social media tell us in so many ways that the world is “going to hell in a hand basket.”

 We are already holding a high level of stress.
 When one more thing happens such as an alarming news story, even small, that stress can shoot up.
 An upset with a partner can drive it up further.
 Our already-tired adrenals move into action.

 These issues may interfere with our ability to sleep soundly.
 Our moods can fluctuate.
 We may feel confused or angry or sad without having a specific reason to which we can point.
 We may find ourselves self-medicating with food, tobacco, alcohol, marijuana, and/or drugs to mask the pain.

 We become habituated to overwhelm.
 We may cease to recognize it.
 This causes us to accept the high levels of stress our bodies are valiantly trying to cope with.
 The resultant struggle causes our bodies to begin to break down in a variety of ways.
 Think of heart, adrenals, lungs, liver, gall bladder, stomach, and intestines issues.